 Cadets are required to participate in ROTC during their cadetship.
 For many, ROTC leads to a commission into the armed forces, helping us reach our mission to produce leaders who are prepared to defend their nation in times of peril.
 This form of service is, and will remain, an Institute priority.
 We also recognize service comes in many forms, including employment as a civilian in a federal or state agency, or in the business sector.
-For those who do not have the benefit of summer military for cadets to engage with individtraining, we can augment their experience with internships, undergraduate research, and study abroad.
-Additionally, cadets and faculty alike benefit from faculty exchanges with other universities, as well as research and policy groups.
+For those who do not have the benefit of summer military training, we can augment their experience with internships, undergraduate research, and study abroad.